Rabadash8820/UnityAssemblies/README.md

 To add a `Directory.Build.props` file for version 2.x, simply create a text file and rename it.
 `.props` files are special files that .NET projects (specifically, MSBuild projects) can use to set additional build properties.
 `Directory.Build.props`, in particular, is a [standard `.props` file](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022#directorybuildprops-and-directorybuildtargets) that MSBuild will import _before_ importing other NuGet packages.
-You must set `UnityVersion` or `UnityProjectPath` in `Directroy.Build.props` because that will make them available to Unity3D, which it will use to define a [bunch of properties of its own](#available-short-hand-properties) for the various Unity assembly paths.
+You must set the `UnityVersion` or `UnityProjectPath` property in `Directroy.Build.props`, so that it is available to this NuGet package for defining a [bunch of its own properties](#available-short-hand-properties) for the various Unity assembly paths.

 You can create the `Directory.Build.props` file in the same folder as your .csproj, or any of its parent folders.
 [MSBuild walks](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build?view=vs-2022#search-scope) the directory structure upwards from your project location, stopping once it locates a `Directory.Build.props` file.

-**Warning:** You cannot use any of Unity3D's [available short-hand properties](available-short-hand-properties) in the `Directory.Build.props` file, as they are not in scope at that point.
+**Warning:** You cannot use any of this NuGet package's [available short-hand properties](available-short-hand-properties) in the `Directory.Build.props` file, as they are not in scope at that point.
 See the [MSBuild import order](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build#import-order) for more info.

 ### Choosing a `TargetFramework`